sasanghavi/DevOps-Project/README.md

 For the purpose of the project-deliverable, we decided to use the Google's [**gson**](https://github.com/google/gson) *(JSON library for Java)* as the source code to build and test our CI system with.
 The configuration management software of choice for the project was **Maven** and therefore Jenkins was configured to demonstrate maven builds on a clone of this code-base.

+#### Config

+Post installation, most of the configuration is done using the web-interface for Jenkins [http://JENKINS_IP:8080](http://JENKINS_IP:8080).
+The resulting configuration files were backed up from "/var/lib/jenkins/" and added to the current GIT repo [here](https://github.ncsu.edu/achekur/DevOps-Project/tree/master/jenkins_config).
+The included configuration contains the config.xml files for Jenkins and for both the Jobs *(one for each branch)* that were setup.

 --

 <br/>